open-contracting-extensions/ocds_legalBasis_extension/README.md

 The `tender.legalBasis` field is a `Classification` object.
 Example classification schemes are [LEX](https://en.wikipedia.org/wiki/Lex_(URN)), [CELEX](https://eur-lex.europa.eu/content/help/faq/intro.html#help8) and [ELI](https://en.wikipedia.org/wiki/European_Legislation_Identifier).

-For the specific case of disclosing whether tenders are open to international suppliers under a treaty, use the [coveredBy extension](https://extensions.open-contracting.org/en/extensions/coveredBy/master/).
+To indicate whether a procedure is covered by an international treaty like the Agreemement on Government Procurement (GPA), use the [coveredBy extension](https://extensions.open-contracting.org/en/extensions/coveredBy/) instead.

 ## Legal context